primecaves/primeCavesAdminBackend/README.md

 ## Step 3: Launch your project

-To start your project, just type the following command : **node app.js**.
+To launch your project, just type the following command : **node app.js**.
 Your API will therefore run on port 3000

 ## Step 4: Test the API endpoints